ColorfulBin/PythonDiscordBot/README.md

 # PythonDiscordBot
-Discord bot with general, muscial and games commands.
+Discord bot with general, musical and games commands.
 May have bugs